Playing with Monte-Carlo Tree Search

 II.
 Games

-Two classic two-player board games, Tic-Tac-Toe and Go, and a single-player video game, Sokoban, are used as illustrative examples.
-Figure 1 shows screenshots of the three games.
+Two classic two-player board games, Tic-Tac-Toe and Go, and a single-player video game, Sokoban, are used as immersive examples to examine the abilities of MCTS in different cases such as opponent modeling and deep exploration.
+Screenshots of the three games are illustrated in Figure 1.

 Tic-Tac-Toe Game.
 Go Game.
 Sokoban Game.